 The Technology Commercialization Panel (TCP) is a group of market experts, successful entrepreneurs, and experienced investors that Tech Transfer meets with on a bimonthly basis.
 The TCP provides Tech Transfer with valuable commercial feedback on APL intellectual property and industry contacts to improve the impact of our commercialization efforts.

-Gus Simiao is an Entrepreneur in Residence at Data Point Capital.
-His areas of interest include artificial intelligence, robotics, cybersecurity, mobility, and enterprise software.
-Most recently, Gus was Principal at CEVG, an angel investment group focused on early-stage companies.
-Previously, he was CEO of Electric Field Solutions, a spin-out from the University of Michigan that developed and marketed an innovative electric field sensor.
-Before Electric Field Solutions, Gus was CEO of Vortex Hydro Energy, which developed an innovative technology also licensed from the University of Michigan.
+Gus Simiao is an entrepreneur in residence at Data Point Capital.
+Most recently, he was principal at CEVG, an angel investment group focused on early-stage companies.
+Previously, Gus was CEO of Electric Field Solutions (EFS), a spin-out from the University of Michigan that developed and marketed an innovative electric field sensor.
+EFS was acquired by Willbros Group, returning 20× on invested capital.
+Before EFS, Gus was CEO of Vortex Hydro Energy, which developed an innovative technology also licensed from the University of Michigan.
 He raised $4M to fund the company from the Department of Defense, Department of Energy, National Science Foundation, and angel investors.
+Although the technology didn’t pan out, the venture resulted in an excellent learning experience.
 Previously, Gus was a management consultant with the Boston Consulting Group.
-He received an M.B.A. from the University of Michigan Ross School of Business and a B.S. in mechanical engineering with honors from the University of Toledo.
+He holds an M.B.A. from the University of Michigan Ross School of Business and a B.S. in mechanical engineering with honors from the University of Toledo.

 Kathryn Stewart is founder and managing director of Cranbrook Capital, which provides seed and early-stage capital to emerging tech-focused companies.
 The firm also invests in public and private equity.
 Previously, Kathryn was a managing director at Baltimore-based Alex.
 Brown and, post-acquisition, at Deutsche Bank.